DJDdawg/PHSX815_Project1/README.md

 The goal of this project is to simulate rolling a dice many times to see if someone is using a weighted dice.

+**Background Knowledge on Categorical Distributions**

+A Categorical Distribution is a generalization of the Bernoulli Distribution to N possible outcomes.
+In the case of a standard die, $N = 6$.

+The Categorical Distribution has the form of a "pick me" function: $P(X | \vec{p}) = p_{1} p_{2} p_{3} p_{4} p_{5} p_{6}$

+Sample a random number from a uniform distribution between 0 and 1.

+Assign intervals in this range to correspond to a "face" on the die.

+For the even probability case (as in a normal game): (0, 1/6) = '1', (1/6, 2/6) = '2', and so on.

+In the case of a weighted die, the intervals will be adjusted to represent the probability that each face is likely to be landed on.

+The dice throws will then be stored in a text file and the distribution will be graphed with a histogram.

 **Null Hypothesis $H_{0}$**